-Installation view from "I Want the One I Can't Have" (2012-Present) for the Brink v1 exhibition.
+Installation view of sunlight exposure modules in process for I Want the One I Cant Have (2012-Present) at Boston Center for the Arts for the Brink v1 exhibition.
 Click the following link for more images and information - I Want the One I Can't HaveNEWS

 Temporary Land Bridge - Interview with Kirk Amaral Snow and Andrea Sherrill Evans

-Link: Scott Patrick Wiener
+Link: Scott Patrick WienerBIO

 Wiener (b.
 1977 Baltimore, MD) spent his early life traveling from one military base to another, never spending more than four years in one place at a time.
 The work he makes is a direct result of an impossible attempt to hold onto time and place to stabilize it.
-He proceeds accordingly by using lens-based media to produce image-based installations that reinforce the depicted past as experiences in the present.
+He proceeds accordingly by using lens-based media to produce image-based installations that reinforce depictions of the past as experiences in the present.